LeKhoa745/SS2-Final-Project-Recipe-Finder-And-Collection-Manager/README.md

 # SS2-Final-Project-Recipe-Finder-And-Collection-Manager
-# Overview
+# Overview:

-# Recipe Finder & Collection Manager
-is a web application that helps users discover recipes, organize their favorite dishes, and plan meals for the week.
+Recipe Finder & Collection Manager is a web application that helps users discover recipes, organize their favorite dishes, and plan meals for the week.
 Users can search recipes by name or ingredients, save favorites, create a weekly meal plan, and automatically generate a shopping list.
 The app also provides a culinary news feed.

-Features
+# Features:

 Google OAuth2 user authentication